Planning and Infrastructure Bill

 The committee will then submit a draft of the Bill to the government to review.
 Amending the Bill to be better for both people and nature.

-The Wildlife Trusts are sending an open letter to Angela Rayner, the Deputy Prime Minister and Secretary of State for Housing, Communities and Local Government to ask that our government creates a Bill that will help recover nature so that everyone can benefit from a flourishing natural world.
-By co-signing the letter, you will add your voice to ours and can also add your own thoughts about the "nature vs development" debate.
+We sent an open letter to Angela Rayner, the Deputy Prime Minister and Secretary of State for Housing, Communities and Local Government to ask that our government create a Bill that will help recover nature so that everyone can benefit from a flourishing natural world.

 flowers with fence behind